-Having unused beds can Staff at one Warming Centre indicated that the deactivation process lead to other challenges frustrated clients and the community they served.
-Specifically, they for operators told us, "Warming Centres should remain open for the duration of the Winter season - it's very challenging having to explain why we cannot allow someone to enter the space during a deactivation (when the temp could be -15[°C] with windchill but only -3[°C]) when we are on-site with beds available.
+Staff at one Warming Centre indicated that the deactivation process frustrated clients and the community they served.
+Specifically, they told us, "Warming Centres should remain open for the duration of the Winter season - it's very challenging having to explain why we cannot allow someone to enter the space during a deactivation (when the temp could be -15[°C] with windchill but only -3[°C]) when we are on-site with beds available.
 This typically causes unnecessarily heightened interactions where clients will set-up tents close to our property, adding a lot of frustration to our neighbours."

-Beds left vacant could Every night that Warming Centres were deactivating was a night when beds that were left vacant could potentially have been used to help address system address some of the unmet demand for beds.
-However, as Figure 6 pressures below shows, even if all these beds were used, there would still have been individuals who wanted a bed but were unable to get one.
+Beds left vacant could help address system pressures Every night that Warming Centres were deactivating was a night when beds that were left vacant could potentially have been used to address some of the unmet demand for beds.
+However, as Figure 6 below shows, even if all these beds were used, there would still have been individuals who wanted a bed but were unable to get one.

-Figure 6: Nightly Beds Left Vacant at Deactivated Warming Centres\ and Daily Unmatched Callers
+Figure 6: Nightly Beds Left Vacant at Deactivated Warming Centres and Daily Unmatched Callers